dstarr/learn-mastra/README.md

 This application enables CRUD operations on a todo list held in a MongoDB and surfaced through AI agents, tools, and workflows.
 The DB used today is a Cosmos DB on Azure using the Mongo configuration.

-The connection should work with a standard Mongo DB server, but this hasn't been tested.
+The todo items connection should work with a standard Mongo DB server, but this hasn't been tested.

+> Note: To enable the memory capability of the To Do agent, you must have the role `postgres` added to your table that stores chat memory.
+The schema will be created for you.

 ## Using the GitHub Agent with MCP Server

 The GitHub Agent uses the GitHub MCP server which runs in a docker container.
 To enable this agent, you must have docker installed and the daemon must be running.

-The `GITHUB_TOKEN` value is the key from a token you may [create on GitHub here](https://github.com/settings/personal-access-tokens/new).
+> Note: The `GITHUB_TOKEN` value is the key from a token you may [create on GitHub here](https://github.com/settings/personal-access-tokens/new).

 More information available at the [GitHub MCP Server repo](https://github.com/github/github-mcp-server).